MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-mapping.md

 As the HoloLens gathers new data about the environment, and as changes to the environment occur, spatial surfaces will appear, disappear and change.

-# Spatial Mapping vs. Scene Undesranding WorldMesh
+## Spatial Mapping vs. Scene Undesranding WorldMesh
-Since HoloLens 2, it is possible to query a static version of the spatial mapping using EnableWorldMesh setting of [Scene understanding SDK](scene-understanding-SDK.md).
+Starting HoloLens 2, it is possible to query a static version of the spatial mapping data using EnableWorldMesh setting of [Scene understanding SDK](scene-understanding-SDK.md).
 Here are the differences between two way of accessing the spatial mapping data:
 * Spatial Mapping:
    * Provides real-time updates of changed mesh regions through SurfacesChanged events.
    * Limited range: the spatial mapping data available to applications in a 'bubble' of limited size around the user.
-* Scene undestanding WorldMesh:
+* Scene undestanding SDK:
    * Provides a static snapshot of the spatial mapping data.
 Getting the updated spatial mapping data requires running a new query for the whole mesh.
    * Unlimited range - provides all the scanned spatial mapping data within the query radius.